Skip to main content

 After your visit to Diamond Head, take your rental car and drive along the South Shore.
 In late winter/early spring, Humpback Whales migrate and swim in this area.
 After you stop to view the whales, continue your drive up the East Shore.
 There are many road pull-offs with great views!
 If you continue driving, you will find Waimanalo Bay.
 This beautiful beach was rated #1 by USA Today, as the best beach in the United States!

 You may need a full day to visit Pearl Harbor.
 Tickets are free but limited and reservations are needed.
+Touring the battleship U.S.S.
+Missouri or the submarine on site are separate tickets, but well worth a visit.
 Many people choose to visit using a tour.

-Go learn some of Hawaii's rich history at the Iolani Palace, and see the statue of King Kamehameha, the leader who united the Hawaiian Islands.
+Go and learn some of Hawaii's rich history at the Iolani Palace, and see the statue of King Kamehameha, the leader who united the Hawaiian Islands.
+The island is rich with historical sites and tours.

 If you are making this into a day trip, continue driving north to the North Shore.
-This is where you will see some of the most famous surfing beaches.
-You may also see Green sea turtles.
+This is where you will see some of the most famous surfing beaches such as the Bonsai Pipeline and Waimea Bay where surfing championships are held in the amazing barrels.

 If you are ready for a day of culture and history, visit the Polynesian Cultural Center.
 You could spend a short time here, or a full day and evening with a dinner show.
-Allow a full day if you are driving.
+Another place to stop in the North Shore is Turtle Bay for some amazing snorkeling on a protected beach.

 Other day trips that can be added, regardless of where you stay include: